crasride/holbertonschool-interview/README.md

 ## [Find the Loop](./rotate_2d_matrix/)
 ### Description
 The function find_listint_loop is designed to detect and find the starting node of a loop in a singly linked list.
-It uses the `Floyd's Tortoise` and `Hare algorithm`, where two pointers traverse the list at different speeds.
+It uses the `Floyd's Tortoise` and `Hare algorithm`, where two pointers `traverse` the list at different `speeds`.
 If there is a loop, the two pointers will eventually meet at some point within the loop.

 ## Author